 Named after an old Civil War earthwork fort, Fort Dupont Park features roughly 400 acres perfect for recreation, right next to the Anacostia River.
 Inside, you will find a long hiker-biker trail (with numerous trails spurring off of it), plenty of space for picnics, Civil War history and even a beautiful community garden.
 The park is also famous for hosting summer concerts at its outdoor theater.

 Located in northern Virginia (just a 15-minute drive from DC), Great Falls Park showcases the Potomac River in truly breathtaking fashion.
 The official Great Falls consist of the flowing river crashing over visually arresting rocks and cliffs, then through what is known as the Mather Gorge.
 One glimpse of the falls and you'll want to make a lasting mental snapshot.
 Park visitors can hike along six different trails on the park’s grounds, including the River Trail, which is your best bet for spectacular views of Mather Gorge.

 Theodore Roosevelt Island

 One of American history’s greatest nature lovers is memorialized on an island along the Potomac River.
 Connected to the Virginia side of the river by its own bridge (it’s very close to the Key Bridge, and just off the George Washington Memorial Parkway), Theodore Roosevelt Island contains a majestic statue and surrounding memorial dedicated to the 26th president.
 The island also contains its own forest, miles of trails through woods and swamps, as well as breathtaking scenery.

 Still looking to for more outdoor adventures?
-Check out our favorite free & almost free outdoor activities in Washington, DC.
+Check out our favorite free outdoor activities in Washington, DC.